Doing business abroad: Protecting your IP in Japan

 If you do not have an existing business entity in Japan, you will be required to obtain the services of a local IP expert to conduct any procedures with the JPO.
 In addition to helping you with the IP processes, experts can also assist in understanding local culture to prevent misunderstandings that could become obstacles for businesses expanding into Japan.

 Applications for IP rights can be filed electronically through the JPO website.
 A good first step is to search existing IP to check whether your anticipated IP use may conflict with or infringe on someone's prior rights.
+A Canadian IP professional may be able to coordinate work with an IP professional in Japan.

 - In Japan, a trademark is any character, figure, sign, 3-dimensional shape, sound or colour, or any combination thereof, that is used in connection with a person or company's goods or services.